The Experience (Ex) Investable Attribute reflects the statistical representativeness of the information pertaining to a DARWIN or trading strategy.

 The Experience (Ex) Investable Attribute measures the statistical representativeness of the information pertaining to a DARWIN/trading strategy.

-Analysing only a few operations of a trading strategy could lead to incorrect conclusions being drawn - it is not the same thing to analyse 100 trades as to analyze 100,000 trades.
+Analyzing only a few operations of a trading strategy could lead to incorrect conclusions being drawn - it is not the same thing to analyze 100 trades as to analyze 100,000 trades.

 By using a larger data set the statistical representativeness of the data is improved up to a certain point.

-This allows more confidence in the conclusions that we reach from our analysis relating to the data and statistics that you can see in the profile of a DARWIN / strategy, including ultimately the D-Score.
+This allows more confidence in the conclusions that we reach from our analysis relating to the data and statistics that you can see in the profile of a DARWIN / strategy.

 However, comparing data from diverse types of trading strategies such as scalping, day trading, swing trading, position trading, etc. forces us to consider a way of analysing this new concept of experience/statistical importance.

-Without further ado, we have the pleasure to present you the Experience (Ex) Inveestable Attribute.
+Without further ado, we have the pleasure to present you the Experience (Ex) Investable Attribute.